elaforge/karya/doc/background.md

 and side-effects to coexist in a disciplined way---in practice, this is how analogous sound types are implemented.
-In addition to providing guarantees about resource acquisition and release, they can statically eliminate a common problem with lazy data that Nyquist also suffers from: what happens when you accidentally hold on to the head of the lazy list?
+In addition to providing guarantees about resource acquisition and release, they can statically eliminate a common problem with lazy data that Nyquist also suffers from: if you accidentally hold on to the head of the lazy list, you have a memory leak, known as "drag".
 Also, Haskell has been a benefited from a lot of optimization work, such as deforestation / array fusion techniques, which optimize away the intermediate data structures while streaming.
+To be clear, Karya doesn't actually use a lazy streaming abstraction for its Notes, other than a plain list, but it could if drag became a problem.

-    Of course Karya is working at the note level, not the sample level, and in 2017, not late 90s, so efficiency is not such a concern, but it's still useful to evaluate a score incrementally.
+    Of course Karya is working at the Note level, not the sample level, and in 2017, not late 90s, so efficiency is not such a concern, but it's still useful to evaluate a score incrementally.
+It's interesting to note, though, that Karya can't use laziness to the same extent as Nyquist, because it intentionally keeps many intermediate Note streams in memory as part of the caching mechanism, and it evaluates the score aggresively as opposed to on-demand to get global error analysis.
+Still, the underlying feature which enables laziness is the absence of data dependencies between different parts of the score, and this is valuable on its own just for understandability, in addition to enabling parallelism.

-- Similarly due to XLisp's strictness, Nyquist has to use macros for "behavioural abstraction" functions which merely change the dynamic environment.
+- Due to XLisp's strictness, Nyquist has to use macros for "behavioural abstraction" functions which merely change the dynamic environment.
 This leads to an awkward situation where sounds are only semi first class, in that if you assign them to a variable they lose their ability to respond to dynamic variables.
 And of course macros themselves are not first class, so you can't pass them to other functions.
 In addition, because Nyquist reuses XLisp's dynamic variables, it has to resort to some low-level hacks to capture closed-over variables.
 For instance, Nyquist's SEQ macro has to explicitly EVAL its code save and restore the dynamic environment, using internal XLisp hooks.

     In Haskell, all of these problems are avoided by the `Reader` monad, which expresses the idea of a dynamic environment.
 Monadic values are explicitly